CAFAudit/audit-service/docs/pages/en-us/Architecture.md

 Audit event parameters are mapped and stored within the index based on the field names that they match within the `cafAuditEvent` type mapping definition.

-- `properties` : each of these are audit event parameter field names, present in all audit events, with the datatypes that each are stored as.
+- `properties` : each of these are audit event parameter field names, present in all audit events, with the datatypes in which they are to be stored.
 - `dynamic_templates` : each of these are potential audit event parameter field names suffixed with a datatype identifier.
-An audit event parameter field name that matches a dynamic field is store with the corresponding datatype.
+An audit event parameter field name that matches a dynamic field is stored with the corresponding datatype.

 Using `dynamic_templates` means that audit event parameters can be stored in a type-safe manner, otherwise Elasticserach automatically assumes the datatype, based on the value, when a it encounters a new field.
 You can read more about Elasticsearch dynamic templates [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/dynamic-templates.html).